 The more we know, the more we understand that mental disorders are not moral failings or subjective complaints that people can simply “snap out” of, but are serious, debilitating, and deadly medical conditions like any other.

 Within medicine, psychiatric diagnoses are some of the most reliable.
 And while there are no blood tests, there are standardized scales that can be just as dependable for diagnosing and monitoring prognosis.

-The third myth is that those who have mental illness are dangerous.
+The third workplace mental illness myth is that those who have mental illnesses are dangerous.

 Media and public perception continue to perpetuate this myth, even though large-scale studies have shown no difference in levels of violence from the general population.
 People with mental illness are actually more often victims of violent crimes than perpetrators.

 In 2017, after a mass shooting in Texas, President Donald Trump stated that “mental health is your problem here … this isn’t a guns situation.”
 He reissued similar statements after other mass shootings in Parkland, Florida; in Pittsburgh, Pennsylvania; in Thousand Oaks, California; in El Paso, Texas; and in Dayton, Ohio.

 Erving Goffman gives a compelling description of how stigma stereotypes a person as abnormal, deformed, and dangerous.
 Stigma, hence, is a form of violence.
 It originates from ignorance or misunderstanding and harms those suffering from mental illness by depriving them of their humanity.

 Stigma creates for people with mental illness conditions for social exclusion, employment discrimination, victimhood to violent crime and increased suffering, which can lead to self-stigma, poor self-care and greater depression and suicide.